-The Latin American Studies Program at Gettysburg College considers that students completing the Combined Major in Spanish and Latin American Studies should be able to:
+The Latin American, Caribbean, and Latino Studies Program at Gettysburg College considers that students completing the Combined Major in Spanish and Latin American, Caribbean, and Latino Studies should be able to reach the following goals:

-- Demonstrate research, analytical and communication skills by identifying specific issues in Latin American Studies and implement an interdisciplinary, integrated and systematic approach strongly informed by the research in the field in dialogue with the Humanities and Social Sciences (Spanish 345, Capstone Experience).
+- Demonstrate research, analytical and communication skills by identifying specific issues in Latin American, Caribbean, and Latino Studies and carry on an interdisciplinary, integrated and systematic approach strongly informed by the research in the field in dialogue with the Humanities and Social Sciences (Spanish 305, Capstone Experience)

 - Engage in campus by participating actively in the promotion and discussion of issues related to his/her field of studies within an inclusive intellectual conversation on campus and abroad.

 - Communicate effectively his/her findings by exposing his/her work in writing probing and advance level of communication skills in Spanish (Spanish 301 or Spanish 302, Spanish 350+).